WC 2026

 Room / SetupTypical DistanceRecommended SizeNotes

-Open plan / great room11–14 ft85"Wide room needs wider screen
+Open plan space11-14 ft85 inchesWide room needs wide screen

-Backyard / outdoor setup12–20 ftProjector or 85–98"Ambient light is the key challenge
+Patio / outdoor12-20 ftProjector or 85-98 inchesAmbient light is the main challenge

 Setup Guide

-A few setup decisions make a significant difference to the World Cup viewing experience, especially when multiple people are watching from different positions.
+A few setup decisions make a real difference for the World Cup experience.
+Especially when multiple people are watching from different positions.

 TV height for sports

-Mount or place the TV at eye level for seated viewers.
+Mount or place the TV at seated eye level of the viewers.
 For sports specifically, avoid mounting too high.
-Players moving across the pitch are harder to track if you are looking up at an angle.
-The center of the TV should be at seated eye level, approximately 100 to 110 cm from the floor.
+Players moving across the pitch are harder to track if you are looking upward.
+TV center should be at seated eye level, approximately 40-43 inches from the floor.

 Lighting and picture settings

 Football pitches are bright green.
-For daytime match viewing with curtains open, a TV's peak brightness matters more than black levels.
-For evening matches in a darker room, contrast becomes more important.
-Most modern 4K TVs have a Sports or Vivid preset that boosts brightness and motion processing, which works well for football.
+For daytime matches with curtains open, peak brightness matters more than blacks.
+For evening matches in a dark room, contrast becomes more important.
+Most modern 4K TVs have a Sport or Vivid mode that boosts brightness and motion processing.

 Motion handling

-Fast-moving ball and player motion can blur on displays with slower response times.
-Look for TVs with response times under 10ms and motion interpolation options.
+Fast ball and player movement can blur on screens with slow response times.
+Look for TVs with response times under 10ms and motion interpolation.
 QLED and most mid-range LED panels handle football motion well.

-If guests are seated off-center, IPS and QLED panels maintain color and brightness better at wide angles than VA panels.
+If guests are sitting off-center, IPS and QLED panels maintain color and brightness at wide angles better than VA panels.
 OLED maintains near-perfect color at extreme angles.
-If your group viewing setup has people at 45 degrees or more off-center, panel type matters more than usual.

 💡

-Sound for groups: Built-in TV speakers rarely fill a room for group viewing.
-A soundbar or basic 2.1 system makes a significant difference for the atmosphere of commentary and crowd noise.
-Worth prioritizing alongside screen size for the tournament.
+Sound for groups: Built-in speakers rarely fill a room for group viewing.
+A soundbar or basic 2.1 system makes a significant difference for commentary atmosphere and crowd noise.

-Recommended TVs for World Cup 2026 coming soon.
+Recommended TVs for the 2026 World Cup coming soon.

 Buying Timing